AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 17.md

 ---
+aliases :
+- Acts of the Apostles 17
+- Actes 17
-aliases : Ac 17
+- Ac 17
+- Acts of the Apostles 17
 tags : Bible/Ac/17
 ---

-# Chapitre 17
+# Acts of the Apostles 17

 ###### 1
 Cum autem perambulassent Amphipolim et Apolloniam, venerunt Thessalonicam, ubi erat synagoga Iudaeorum.